Russia's onslaught continues amid optimism over talks

 KYIV, Ukraine (AP) — Russian forces destroyed a theater in Mariupol where hundreds of people were sheltering Wednesday and rained fire on other cities, Ukrainian authorities said, even as the two sides projected optimism over efforts to negotiate an end to the fighting.

-There was no immediate word on deaths or injuries in what the Mariupol city council said was an airstrike on the theater.
+The airstrike ripped apart the center of the once-elegant building, where hundreds of civilians had been living since their homes had been destroyed in the fighting, Ukraine’s foreign ministry said in a statement.

+Many people were buried in the rubble, officials said, though there was no immediate word on how many had been killed or injured.
 Satellite imagery from Monday showed the word “children” written in large white letters in Russian in front of and behind the building, the Maxar space technology company said.

 In Kyiv, residents huddled in homes and shelters amid a citywide curfew that runs until Thursday morning, as Russian troops shelled areas in and around the city, including a residential neighborhood 2.5 kilometers (1.5 miles) from the presidential palace.
 A 12-story apartment building in central Kyiv erupted in flames after being hit by shrapnel.